netson/l4gettext/readme.md

 ## Getting started guide

-To get started with this module, follow these basic steps:
+To get started with this module and gettext, you can follow these basic steps:
-1. Follow the installation instructions in this document to install the module
+* Follow the installation instructions in this document (see above) to install the module

-2. Make sure the installation was successful by seeing if the l4gettext commands are available: ```$ php artisan list ```; a section called l4gettext should appear somewhere in the list of commands
+* Make sure the installation was successful by seeing if the l4gettext commands are available: ```$ php artisan list ```; a section called l4gettext should appear somewhere in the list of commands

-3. Then, create the config files using the fetch command:  ```$ php artisan l4gettext:fetch ```
+* Then, create (and publish) the config files using the fetch command:  ```$ php artisan l4gettext:fetch ``` (this command is only supported on Linux/UNIX/Mac based systems and won't work on Windows)

-4. To check which locales and encodings are installed on your system, execute the following command: ```$ php artisan l4gettext:list ``` (this command is only supported on Linux/UNIX/Mac based systems and won't work on Windows)
+* To check which locales and encodings were detected on your system, execute the following command: ```$ php artisan l4gettext:list ```
-5.

-- view maken
-- extract command
-- vertalen
-- merge
-- eventueel reboot in verband met gettext bug (link zoeken)
-- via url/routes vertalingen testen
+* Next, create your laravel blade templates as you normally would, but now putting all translatable text in the proper gettext function.
+For example:  ```{{ _("Hello World!") }}``` - see the section *How does it work?* in this document for more information

+* When you're done creating your templates, you need to extract all the translatable strings into a .POT file; do so by executing the following command: ```$ php artisan l4gettext:extract```

+* Use POEdit to translate the .POT file and use it to create your .mo file.
+The more recent versions of POEdit will automatically compile the .mo file for you when you save your translations. - *See the important note under* **Command line options** *in case you're updating an existing translation!*

+* Place this compiled .mo (or multiple if you have more than 1 translation) file in the appropriate locale folder (for example: app/locale/en_GB/LC_MESSAGES/messages.mo) - *Note that gettext is extremely finicky when it comes to folder conventions!*

+* Now you should be good to go!
+Try out your new translated site/app by using the built-in routes: yoursite.ext/set-locale/en_GB (assuming you've translated your app to British English).

+If you run into any issues, check the troubleshooting section of this document and if that doesn't help, report any issues on GitHub! :)

 ## Dependencies